tp1de/ioBroker.ems-esp/README.md

 -->

 ### **WORK IN PROGRESS**
+* ems-esp V2 NOT SUPPORTED ANYMORE
-* pepare for enum as v alues and not just index
+* pepare for enum as values and not just index
-* ioBroker and Home Assistant can be used in parallel
 * new parameters for "Room" and "Function" for adapter states
+* adjust for latest ems-esp dev version 3.5
-* adjust roles of generated states
+* units of measument for ems-esp sensors

 ### 1.15.0 (2022-06-06)
 * adjustments for ems-esp RC310 holiday modes